cohesity/cohesity_sdk/docs/RoleApi.md

 	domain = "LOCAL"
 )

-body = CreateRoleParameters() # CreateRoleParameters | Specifies the request body to create a Role.
+body = CreateRoleParams() # CreateRoleParams | Specifies the request body to create a Role.

 # example passing only required values which don't have defaults set
 try: